H-SG/aoc-python-2024/README.md

 Sets and recursion, I like this solution.
 Clean, precise, good.

 I'm very surprised that almost everything worked first time without tweaking.
 I was sure my inserts were going to need more index tweaking.
 I think, depending on my input set the recursion could go endlessly, but, unlikely, maybe.

+## Day 6
+I think this was the first really challenging one, you need to think some thonks to figure this one out.
+My first approach was not good (check `day06_derp.py`), essentially I was only searching for obstacles which would get you in a loop by entering you into an already travelled path.
+This was pretty close to the right answer (1611 vs 1705) all things considered, and was of course, very fast.

+The actual solution is not too bad.
+I had a brief error where I assumed I can't place any obstacles in line of sight of the starting position of the guard, but happily that was not the case.